 —Dr. Kevin Berkopes

-Dr. Kevin Berkopes, Crossroads CEO and Founder have been experimenting with the operating system of how education is designed and deployed for over 15 years.
+Dr. Kevin Berkopes, former Crossroads CEO, have been experimenting with the operating system of how education is designed and deployed for over 15 years.
 His pragmatic approach to education was built through experience, teaching at all levels of the US Education system.
 Kevin has received numerous national awards for his research and leadership, including the prestigious Indianapolis Business Journal Forty Under 40 award in 2018.

 Dr. Berkopes studied applied and theoretical mathematics while continuing to extend his professional teaching experiences.
 His academic work culminated in a Ph.D. from Purdue University in 2014.
 The Learning Commons model began as the model for proving the value of peer-to-peer engagement and tutoring but has since evolved to the operating system for a solution to the mathematics crisis in America.
 For 6 years, Dr. Berkopes experimented with the Learning Commons model in Higher Education alongside a talented team of undergraduate and graduate students.
 The success of this work led to the creation of Crossroads Education in 2016 and has now scaled to work in the entire K-16 sector in Indiana.